Taewan-P/Card_News_Maker/README.md

 It's an android app that makes card-news.

-Card News is a unique culture in Korea that puts news contents on texts in form of cards .
+Card News is a unique culture in Korea that puts news contents on texts in form of cards.
 It is usually posted on SNS.

 **[CardNewsMaker](https://github.com/Taewan-P/Card_News_Making_Tool)** is a Card News making tool which is based on **[PhotoEditorSDK](https://github.com/eventtus/photo-editor-android)**.